 Forever Manchester is a charity that raises money to fund and support community activity across Greater Manchester.
-The charity, which has given great support to Friends of Memorial Park in the past, has announced the opening of the Auto Trader Community Fund on Wednesday 13th December.
+The charity, which has given great support to Friends of Memorial Park in the past, currently has two schemes open for applications that are suitable for groups in the Marple area.

 The Auto Trader Community Fund aims to encourage small, community-based and locally controlled groups that manage themselves, encourage people to get involved as volunteers and who just need a bit of financial help to be able to work with their community in the way they’d like.